The pattern is common in Christian history.

 A leader of this movement devotes more than twenty pages in attempting to avoid this conclusion, mostly based upon a punctuation difference in some modern versions (Fox, 118-139; yet as Prof. Melick observes: “The specific vehicle for teaching and admonishing is song,” [1991, 305]).

-This doctrine that a woman may never “teach” a man is new, void of genuine evidence, and divisive.
+This doctrine that a woman may never teach a man in any circumstance is new, void of genuine evidence, and divisive.